devpi/devpi/doc/quickstart-server.rst

 launchd_ on Mac OS X and (optionally) serving it through nginx_ on a UNIX-like system.
 It also shows how to create a first user and index.

-Note that the :doc:`the pypi-mirroring quickstart
-<quickstart-pypimirror>` already discusses the ``devpi-server
---start|--log|--stop`` background-server control options which you might use to integrate with existing ``init.d`` or similar infrastructure.

 .. warning::

     If you intend to expose your server to the internet, you should read